Property Renovation Contractors in Brixton (SW2, SW9)

 - What are the risks of buying a Brixton Victorian that's been a flat?

 - Three issues come up regularly.
-First, removed chimney breasts on the upper floors with no proper structural support — past flat conversions often took out chimney breasts to gain floor area without reinstating piers or beams.
+First, removed chimney breasts on the upper floors with no proper structural support; past flat conversions often took out chimney breasts to gain floor area without reinstating piers or beams.
 The remaining chimney stack can fail without remediation.
 Second, relocated staircases that cut original floor joists or load-bearing walls.
 Third, cut floor joists from past pipe and cable runs, weakening the floor structure.
-A chartered structural engineer survey at the start of the renovation identifies all three and the remediation cost (typically £8,000-£25,000) is built into the fixed-price contract.
+A chartered structural engineer survey at the start of the renovation identifies all three and the remediation is built into the fixed-price contract.
 We do this before pricing rather than after, so there are no surprises mid-build.

 - How do Article 4 directions and conservation areas affect my Brixton renovation?

-- Article 4 directions remove specific permitted development rights — typically front-of-property changes (window replacement, painting brickwork, cladding, satellite dish, front boundary).
+- Article 4 directions remove specific permitted development rights, typically front-of-property changes (window replacement, painting brickwork, cladding, satellite dish, front boundary).
 Where Article 4 applies, full planning permission is required for changes that would otherwise be permitted.
 Lambeth has imposed Article 4 directions on a significant number of Brixton streets and we verify the position of each property on the Lambeth planning portal before quoting.
 The Brixton Conservation Area and Brixton Water Lane Conservation Area add design review for any exterior alterations within their boundaries.
 Internal renovations are unaffected by either.
 We check both at the survey before quoting any external work.

 - Why hire All Well for a Brixton property renovation?